 Take consent of everyone both internally and externally whoever has access to PII.
 Then, determine how PII is secured, especially as it’s transferred across countries.
 For internal employees, be sure that the right individuals and roles have the right level of access.
-There’s a process for updating access as roles change for external businesses or subcontractors, consider which entities need access to PII, how they plan to use PII, whether their practices will comply with GDPR and what are the methods they use to protect the PII.
+There’s a process for updating access as roles change for external businesses or subcontractors, consider which entities need access to PII, how they plan to use PII, whether their practices will be GDPR compliant and what are the methods they use to protect the PII.

-GDPR may require changes to your existing privacy policies and processes.
+GDPR compliance may require changes to your existing privacy policies and processes.
 As you review them, be sure to inform individuals of how their data is used (even if it is required by employment laws).
 It is highly recommended to document an adequate legal document for processing HR data.
-Form an outline and be aware with the technical and organizational measures taken to ensure data security.
+Form an outline and be aware of with the technical and organizational measures taken to ensure data security.

 Determine and document data handle requests: